Growth & Care

 Accent, Mass Planting, Hedges/Screening, General Garden Use

 Royal Purple Smokebush features airy panicles of yellow flowers with fuchsia stalks at the ends of the branches from early to late summer.
-It has attractive deep purple foliage throughout the season.
+It has attractive deep purple deciduous foliage.
 The round leaves are highly ornamental and turn an outstanding brick red in the fall.
-The fruit is not ornamentally significant.